 The use of the term bound instead of assigned is significant.
 The variables in your signature are read-only references to the passed arguments.
-Within the subroutine, you can not modify them.
+You cannot modify passed-in values within the subroutine.

 If read-only binding is too limiting, you can relax this restriction.
-Marking a parameter with is rw means that you can modify the passed argument within the subroutine.
+A parameter marked is rw means that you can modify the passed argument within the subroutine.
 Any modification will modify the original in place.
 If you attempt to pass a literal or some other constant value for an rw parameter, the binding will fail at the point of the call, throwing an exception:

 '''

-1 sub make-it-more-so($it is rw) {
+sub make-it-more-so($it is rw) {

-2 $it ~= substr($it, $it.chars - 1) x 5;
+$it ~= substr($it, $it.chars - 1) x 5;

-3 }
+}

-4
+f

+my $happy = "yay!";

+make-it-more-so($happy);

+say $happy; # yay!!!!!!

+make-it-more-so("uh-oh"); # Fails; can't modify a constant

 '''

-30
+If, instead, you want your own copy of the argument to work with inside the subroutine-to leave the original untouched-mark the parameter is copy:

 '''

-5 my $happy = "yay!";

-6 make-it-more-so($happy);

-7 say $happy; # yay!!!!!!

-8 make-it-more-so("uh-oh"); # Fails; can't modify a constant

-'''

-If, instead, you want your own copy of the argument to work with inside the subroutine-leaving the original untouched-mark the parameter is copy:

-'''

 sub say-it-one-higher($it is copy) {

+1

 $it++;

+2

 say $it;

+3

+4

 }

+5

-my $unanswer = 41;
+my sunanswer = 41;

+6

 say-it-one-higher($unanswer); # 42

+7

+say-it-one-higher(41);

-say-it-one-higher(41); # 42
+42

+8

 '''

 The extra verbosity of marking parameters as mutable may seem excessive, but it's likely you won't use these modifiers often.
+While certain languages require you to mark parameters as rw to emulate returning multiple results from a single subroutine, Perl allows you to return multiple values directly.